MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - The operational costs of using IaaS virtual machines are significantly higher than the costs of using PaaS services because of the management requirements of the virtual machines and the operating systems.
 Managing virtual machines necessitates the frequent rollout of software packages and updates.

 - Azure provides capabilities to increase the availability of virtual machines:
-  - [Availability sets](/azure/virtual-machines/availability-set-overview) can help protect against network, disk, and power failures by distributing virtual machines across fault domains and update domains.
   - [Availability zones](/azure/availability-zones/az-overview) can help you achieve even higher levels of reliability by distributing VMs across physically separated datacenters within a region.
   - [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) provide functionality for automatically scaling the number of virtual machines in a group.
 They also provide capabilities for monitoring instance health and automatically repairing [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).
+  - [Flexible Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration) can help protect against network, disk, and power failures by distributing virtual machines across fault domains and update domains automatically.

 ### Design recommendations